 It is impossible to say how representative Amro is of the Palestinian people more generally, though many Palestinians I know spoke of him warmly and with admiration.
 He is invited to address media outlets across the spectrum and is welcome as a speaker at events across Palestine.
 Of course, Amro says, there are fanatics as well, who only believe in violence, but they are by no means the majority.

 People often say to Amro, "You're the only Palestinian who feels this way."
 It infuriates him.

 "The last kidnapping didn't get much support from the people in Hebron," Amro said.
-In fact, it garnered less support than the last nonviolent protest he organized, which Amro said 2,000 people attended from all over the West Bank.
+In fact, it garnered less support than the last nonviolent protest he organised, which Amro said 2,000 people attended from all over the West Bank.
 "Whenever they see me, people always encourage me to do more," he told me.

 The view that most Palestinians support violence is preposterous, Amro said.
 He estimates that 70 to 80 percent of Palestinians are "not active at all."
 Even getting them to show up for nonviolent actions is difficult.
 "They are pissed off.
 They don't want to act."